 The fresh weight of bulb, number of cloves per bulb, fresh weight of 50 cloves, and bulb yield per plot increased significantly with application of biofertilizers and micronutrients over control.
-The maximum values of yield and yield attributes i.e. fresh weight of bulb (35.590 g),(Table 5),number of cloves per bulb (48.773 cloves),(Table 6), fresh weight of 50 cloves (40.117 g), (Table 7)and bulb yield per plot (2.623 kg)(Table 8),was recorded with the inoculation of PSB+ Azotobacter+ 0.4% ZnSo4 (B3M2)and minimum was recorded under control (B0M0).The increase in yield and yield attributes by the application of biofertilizer and micronutrient might be due tosufficient availability of nitrogen, phosphorus by solubilisation.
+The maximum values of yield and yield attributes i.e. fresh weight of bulb (35.590 g),(Table 5),number of cloves per bulb (48.773 cloves),(Table 6), fresh weight of 50 cloves (40.117 g), (Table 7)and bulb yield per plot (2.623 kg)(Table 8),was recorded with the inoculation of PSB+ Azotobacter+ 0.4% ZnSo4 (B3M2)and minimum was recorded under control (B0M0).The increase in yield and yield attributes by the application of biofertilizer and micronutrient might be due to sufficient availability of nitrogen, phosphorus by solubilisation.
 Increased uptake of nutrients and its effective utilization for efficient metabolism.
 It also helps in synthesis of carbohydrates, greater vegetative growth and subsequent partitioning and translocation from leaf (source) to the head (sink).It also facilitates release of energy rich organic compounds by the biofertilizers which ultimately increased auxin activities, growth and activity of microbial saprophytes and phosphates activity which ultimately influenced the yield and yield attributes.
 Furthermore, the micronutrient zinc (Zn) may have affected the production of certain growth hormones in plants due to its association with water relations, involvement in auxin metabolism (such as tryptophane synthetase and tryptomine metabolism), influence on the activity of dehydrogenase enzymes (such as pyridine nucleotide, glucose-6 phosphate, and triose phosphate), and synthesis of tryptophane, a protein compound required for the synthesis of growth hormones like IAA and GA.Similar findings were recorded by Noggle and Fritz.
-(1980), Vimla and Natarajan.
-(2000) in pea, Raghav and Sharma (2003) in tomato, Abd-El-Moneem et al. (2005) in garlic Mahfouz and Sharaf-Eldin.
+(1980), Vimla and Natarajan (2000) in pea, Raghav and Sharma (2003) in tomato, Abd-El-Moneem et al. (2005) in garlic Mahfouz and Sharaf-Eldin.
 (2007) in fennel, Upadhyay et al. (2012) in cabbage.